Ashurnasirpal II: Reign

-Ashurnasirpal II succeeded his father, Tukulti-Ninurta II, in 883 BC.
 During his reign he embarked on a vast program of expansion, first conquering the peoples to the north in Asia Minor as far as Nairi and exacting tribute from Phrygia, then invading Aram (modern Syria) conquering the Aramaeans and Neo-Hittites between the Khabur and the Euphrates Rivers.
-His harshness prompted a revolt that he crushed decisively in a pitched, two-day battle.
-According to his monument inscription, while recalling this massacre he says:
+The palaces, temples and other buildings raised by him bear witness to a considerable development of wealth and art.